ellisorane/php_grapes/README.md

 # Get Ya Grapes Website (Work in progress)

 This is a ecommerce grape website built with mainly php.
-(Currently you are only able to signup and login.)
+(Currently you are only able to signup, login, add to cart, delete from cart and logout.)
 Functionalities will include:
 * Signup and login
 * Adding and removing items in cart